-While the 0-1 Year Facilities Condition Index (FCI) of 1.48% is considered excellent, increases in this number can be expected as items on the 5-year repair/replacement horizon move forward into the 0-1 year, or "immediate" category.
+While the 0-1 Year Facilities Condition Index (FCI) of 0.49% is considered excellent, increases in this number can be expected as items on the 5-year repair/replacement horizon move forward into the 0-1 year, or "immediate" category.
 Some issues that are likely to increase the FCI include general aging of facilities, systems nearing end-of-life and roofs nearing the end of their typical life span.

-The overall projected Five Year FCI of 4.47% is somewhat lower than last year, owing to improvements at the Smith Academic Building and the North Instructional Building.
-Also, the individual building values have in many cases improved.
-These ongoing issues include.
-However, some long-term issues remain:
+The overall projected Five Year FCI of 3.86% is somewhat lower than last year, owing to the completion of a major renovation to the Smith Academic Building, significant roof repairs to the Doser building, and replacement of primary HVAC equipment in the Activities Building.
+Additionally, the individual building values have, for all assessed buildings, improved.
+However, some longterm issues remain: